Merchandise Mart: Trade fairs

 Since 1969, the Merchandise Mart has been home to the annual National Exposition of Contract Furnishings, known as NeoCon.
 With over 1,000 exhibitors of contract and commercial furnishings, and 50,000 attendees, it is the largest trade show of its kind in North America.

 Since 2006 the Merchandise Mart has hosted the Art Chicago international art fair.

+Merchandise Mart hosts the Chicago Collective menswear trade show in February and August.

 Mass media

 Radio

 Before the location even opened, NBC announced plans to build studios in the Mart.
 When opened on October 20, 1930, the nineteenth-floor location covered 65000 sqft and supported a variety of live broadcasts including those requiring orchestras.
 WENR and WMAQ broadcast from the location.
 Expanded in 1935, with office space in the previously unoccupied tower, the additional 11500 sqft provided room for an organ chamber, two echo rooms, and a total of 11 studios.
 A staff of more than 300 produced up to 1,700 programs each month, including Amos 'n' Andy.

 Hugh Downs contributed to the Burr Tillstrom children's show Kukla, Fran and Ollie from the NBC studios after the network picked up the program from WBKB.
 The Captain Midnight radio program was broadcast from the Mart from 1942 until 1945.

-WMAQ and WMAQ-TV moved to the NBC Tower in 1989, though NBC sold WMAQ radio to Westinghouse Broadcasting two years earlier).
-WMAQ's former sister FM station, now WKQX, stayed at the Merchandise Mart until 2016, when it moved to NBC Tower itself..
+WMAQ and WMAQ-TV moved to the NBC Tower in 1989, though NBC sold WMAQ radio to Westinghouse Broadcasting two years earlier.
+WMAQ's former sister FM station, now WKQX, stayed at the Merchandise Mart until 2016, when it moved to NBC Tower itself.
 The nineteenth floor is currently vacant.